 Nicola Brogan

 Nicola Brogan, MSc, RN (She/her) (Nic-uh-la), is a fierce advocate and researcher specializing in women's reproductive health.
 Jumping into the scene six years ago, Nicola found her passion for sexual health when she completed her undergraduate honours thesis "Exploring long-acting contraception use across Canada".
 Honing her skills, she continued on to a master's degree in Interdisciplinary Health Sciences where she concentrated on adolescent's use and access to contraception in rural Ontario.
 Nicola is a graduate from the University of Ottawa, in Ottawa, ON, Canada, holding a Bachelor's Degree in Health Sciences with a minor in Life Sciences, and a Master's Degree in Interdisciplinary Health Sciences.
 She also holds her Bachelor's of Science in Nursing from the University of Rochester.
-She has been working with the American Society for Emergency Contraception for four years assisting with the planning of the annual meeting, the EC Jamboree, as well as developing factsheets and coordinating this initiative.
-Nicola is the proud founder of Thrive: "Like a girl", a youth initiative that empowers girls/women to explore themselves and actively break down societal barriers surrounding self-esteem, confidence and reproductive autonomy.
+She has been working with the American Society for Emergency Contraception since 2018 assisting with the planning of the annual meeting, the EC Jamboree, as well as developing factsheets and coordinating this initiative.
 When Nicola is not working on ASEC related projects, you can find her working in the local children's hospital emergency room.